 In this episode of our famous landmarks series, we will focus on Thailand.
-From Thai food to Thai Massages, there are many things Thailand is famous for, but the Thai landmarks are also spectacular and well-known globally.
-As usual in this series, we invited a few fellow bloggers to contribute with some of the most famous Thai landmarks to compose the best information possible.
+From Thai food to Thai Massages, there are many things Thailand is famous for, but Thai landmarks are also spectacular and well-known globally.
+As usual in this series, we invited a few fellow bloggers to contribute to some of the most famous Thai landmarks to compose the best information possible.

-So, without further delays, let’s explore some of the most famous landmarks in Thailand, from the Grand Palace in Bangkok to the Maya Bay in the Phi Phi islands, with many others in-between.
+So, without further delays, let’s explore some of the most famous landmarks in Thailand, from the Grand Palace in Bangkok to the Maya Bay in the Phi Phi islands, with many others in between.

 Famous Landmarks In Thailand – Bangkok

 The Grand Palace is one of the most famous landmarks in Thailand.
 Initially built as a royal residence for King Rama I, successive monarchs have since used it.
 Located on Rattanakosin Island, it’s very easy to reach from anywhere in Bangkok!
 The palace grounds are now open to the public, and tourists can wander around at their leisure.